netmindz/AuroraDrop-LXP/README.md

 ## Latest Updates

+0.0.13
+* Added support for TTGO-WATCH (You'll need to uncomment pertinent line in code for your hardware and use WiFi TCP comms)
+* Revised serial interface comms.
+Requires update of the companion application.
+* Removed UDP support.
+* Added TCP support.
+Requires update of the companion application.
+(You'll need to uncomment pertinent line in code)
+* Added some plasma style effects and others.
+* Added Lian-Li SL120 effect option.
+* Added some bugs and left a lot of mess about.

 0.0.12
 * Added support for TTGO-TFT Dev boards.
 (You'll need to uncomment pertinent line in code for your hardware)